Clean Break

 We manage the bureaucracy.

-You cannot deregister if you owe SARS money.
-We check your tax status first.
+You cannot deregister if you owe SARS or CIPC money.
+We check your tax and CIPC status to ensure the company is eligible.

 Letter of Request